JovanMihic99/blog_app/README.md

 ### Creating the database
 Use the database script (provided in this directory) to create the database

+## Configuration
+Navigate to config/config.php and replace the dummy data with your Hostname, Username, Database and Password

 ### Using the app
 Navigate to "http://localhost:8000/blog_app" in your browser.